Car Loan Interest and Monthly Payments Explained

 How loan term affects your payment and total cost

 Shorter loans have higher monthly payments but lower total interest.
 Longer loans are more affordable each month but cost more overall.
+The tradeoff is real: the monthly difference is substantial, but so is the total interest difference.

 | Term | Estimated monthly payment | Total interest paid | Total cost |